JMSteinlechner/rollcall/README.md

 Not sure if all the icont in the bootstrap 1.9 version work (tried with stopwatch.. didnt .. tried with clock worked).

-Might be necessary to close web browser to clear all caches from previous session even after rebuilding complete saka with docker.
+Might be necessary to close web browser to clear all caches from previous session even after rebuilding complete sakai with docker.